overblog/GraphQLBundle/docs/validation/index.md

 ## Overview
+In order to validate input data the only thing you need to do is to apply [constraints](https://symfony.com/doc/current/reference/constraints.html) in your `yaml` type definitions (`args` by `object` types and `fields` by `input-object` types).
+The bundle will then automatically validate the data and throw an exception, which will be caught and returned in the response back to the client.

-Follow the example below to get a quick overview of the basic validation capabilities of this bundle.
+Follow the example below to get a quick overview of the most basic validation capabilities of this bundle.
 ```yaml
 # config\graphql\types\Mutation.yaml
 Mutation: